What is Reproduction?

 3. Post-fertilization.

 b.
-Gamete Transfer : After Formation of male and female gametes must be physically brought together to facilitate fusion (fertiliSation).Fertilization is the fusion of male and female gametes.
+Gamete Transfer: After the Formation of male and female gametes must be physically brought together to facilitate fusion (fertiliSation).
+Fertilization is the fusion of male and female gametes.

 2. Fertilisation :

 In most aquatic organisms, such as a majority of algae and fishes as well as amphibians, syngamy occurs in the external medium (water), i.e., outside the body of the organism.
-This type of gametic fusion is called external fertilisation.
+This type of gametic fusion is called external fertilization.

 Hermaphroditism :

 Hermaphroditism occurs in animals where one individual has both male and female reproductive parts.
-Invertebrates, such as earthworms, slugs, tapeworms and snails, are often hermaphroditic.
+Invertebrates, such as earthworms, slugs, tapeworms, and snails, are often hermaphroditic.
 Hermaphrodites may self-fertilize or may mate with another of their species, fertilizing each other and both producing offspring.
-Self fertilization is common in animals that have limited mobility or are not motile, such as barnacles and clams.
+Self-fertilization is common in animals that have limited mobility or are not motile, such as barnacles and clams.

 The advantages of sexual reproduction: